horst3180/vertex-theme/README.md

 Themes for the variants Vertex-Light and Vertex-Dark are in the Firefox folder, too.
 Installation is the same.

 To install the alternative metacity theme, copy the `Vertex_alt_metacity` folder to `/usr/share/themes` and select it as window theme.

+To install the Plank theme, copy the `extra/Vertex-Plank` folder to `~/.local/share/plank/themes` or to `/usr/share/plank/themes` for system-wide use.
+Now open the Plank preferences window by executing `plank --preferences` from a terminal and select `Vertex-Plank` as the theme.

 ### Troubleshooting